stencila/stencila/README.md

 ### Contributing

 We appreciate any help with Stencila development!
 There's a [Kanban board](https://huboard.com/stencila/stencila/beta) over at [Huboard](https://huboard.com/stencila/stencila/beta).
-It's agod place to sart for ideas.
+It's a good place for ideas with where to start out contributing.
+Or just see [issues](https://github.com/stencila/stencila/issues) for those that are [ready](https://github.com/stencila/stencila/issues?labels=1+-+Ready&page=1&state=open) to be tackled.